“Intelligence cannot be measured using a scale.” I assume we have all heard that. How about measuring artificial intelligence, though?

 One problem with measuring machine intelligence is that there are many different factors we need to take into account when evaluating performance.
-These factors include: how accurate the question/task is; how representatives each machine’s performance truly is; and how well the various machines compare with each other.
+These factors include: how accurate the question/task is; how representative each machine’s performance truly is; and how well the various machines compare with each other.

 In addition, if a certain type of machine (e.g., a cognitive system or a statistical model) is being used, we would need to take into account the hardware and software that it may be running on.

 The Turing Test is not the only way to measure intelligence.
 There are many other methods that we can use to measure it.
-Some of them can be based on face recognition technology, password verification or online anti-phishing algorithm.
+Some of them can be based on face recognition technology, password verification, or online anti-phishing algorithm.
 But no matter what kind of method you use, the Intelligence score will vary a lot for every single machine and in many cases, it is also very controversial.

-Measuring the Artificial Intelligence is going to be a key part of our future with AI.
+Measuring Artificial Intelligence is going to be a key part of our future with AI.
 AI will be able to do many things, such as driving cars and fighting bacteria.
 But just because these machines can do it doesn’t mean they should.
 We need to know exactly how intelligent each machine is and then decide whether we want them in our lives or not.

 The most important thing is to understand that the future of AI is unpredictable, no matter what the media says.
-We have a lot of people worrying about how quickly AI can takeover our lives, but they don’t really understand how AI really works.
+We have a lot of people worrying about how quickly AI can take over our lives, but they don’t really understand how AI really works.
 In fact, we don’t even know what kind of AI we are going to unveil in the future.

 Is there going to be a time when robots will evolve into having an intelligence similar to that of humans?
 Is that even possible?
 Are we going to build robots with human-like consciousness?
 If so, will they be able to create other robots more intelligent than themselves as well?
 Will these new species of super-intelligent robot overlords replace humans?
-Aren’t you afraid of yet?
+Aren’t you afraid yet?

-Well, being able to measure the “INTELLIGENCE” of an Artificial Intelligence is going to be the key for us to rest assured and choose the future we want.
+Well, being able to measure the “INTELLIGENCE” of Artificial Intelligence is going to be the key for us to rest assured and choose the future we want.
 If it develops in an unregulated manner, the scenario is going to be disastrous.

 - How can I manage the future with machine learning and AI?